jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.md

 {% endhighlight %}

 <br />
 This as you can tell can be very tedious.
 It got me thinking 'What if there was a way to do all of that in one command'.
-Turns out there is, One way to do it is to create a rake task to run them one after the other.
+Turns out there is, one way to do it is to create a rake task to run them one after the other.

 `You can name your task what ever you like`
 {% highlight ruby %}